SpacelyProject/spacely-docs/spacely-caribou/test-firmware-design/Creating Firmware Designs for Spacely-Caribou.md

 **Xilinx Vivado** is used to generate new firmware designs for Spacely-Caribou.
 Firmware designs are created by connecting together various **firmware blocks,** which may be either custom-designed blocks or reusable blocks from the **spacely-caribou-common-blocks** repo.

-If you are designing your own custom firmware blocks, refer to [Autogeneration Tools for Spacely-Caribou Firmware](</spacely-caribou/Autogeneration Tools for Spacely-Caribou Firmware.md>) for some tools to make your life easier.
+If you are designing your own custom firmware blocks, refer to [Firmware Wrapper Autogeneration](</spacely-caribou/test-firmware-design/Firmware Wrapper Autogeneration.md>) for a tool that will make your life easier.

 If you have your firmware blocks ready, this page will guide you through the process of creating a firmware design.